DavidDTessier/daviddtessier.ca/src/content/posts/ai-security-model-armor.md

 ## Google Cloud - Model Armor Service

-[Model Armor](https://cloud.google.com/security-command-center/docs/model-armor-overview) which is a fully managed service provided by Google Cloud Platform.
-It offers capabilities to enhance the safety and security of AI applications.
+[Model Armor](https://cloud.google.com/security-command-center/docs/model-armor-overview) is a fully managed service provided by Google Cloud Platform which offers capabilities to enhance the safety and security of AI applications.
 By leveraging the concepts described previously in this post, Model Armor screens LLM prompts and responses for various types of security and safety risks.

 GCP's Model Armor offers the following core features: